shashvik/agentic_ide_code_assistant/README.md

 *   **Code Editor**: Edit code directly in the browser with basic syntax highlighting.
 *   **Code Execution**: Run Python and JavaScript code snippets directly from the IDE and view the output.
 *   **Session Management**: Backend handles sessions for AI interactions.
+*   **Secure Code analysis aganet that secure your plans.

 ## Technologies Used